Dynamic Land Ecosystem Model (DLEM) estimates of nitrogen inputs impact on global terrestrial major greenhouse gases (N2O, CO2, CH4) exchange in 2010

 Please note that this dataset can be downloaded by registered INMS users only.

-The dataset includes the effects of N inputs (N fertilizer, N deposition and manure N) on global terrestrial major greenhouse gases (N2O, CO2, CH4) exchange, nitrogen oxide-induced ozone impacts on global terrestrial carbon pools, and transfer of nitrogen from land to water in 1970 and 2010, which were estimated by the Dynamic Land Ecosystem Model (DLEM).
-These datasets are prepared for Chapter 11 and 13 for the upcoming International Nitrogen Assessment (INA) book.
+The dataset includes the effects of N inputs (N fertilizer, N deposition and manure N) on global terrestrial major greenhouse gases (N2O, CO2, CH4) exchange, nitrogen oxide-induced ozone impacts on global terrestrial carbon pools in 2010, which were estimated by the Dynamic Land Ecosystem Model (DLEM).
+This dataset was prepared for Chapter 13 in the upcoming International Nitrogen Assessment (INA) book.

 Formats